vobarian/tfbuilder/README.md

 ```

 ### Functions
-Using functions as subroutines can seriously
+Functions reduce duplication.
-DRY up the code.
 One good use case is a CloudFront distribution with multiple
 cache behaviors that differ only in the path mapping and origin.
 For example, one
 project required **120 lines** of HCL to define 5 cache behaviors;
 the TfBuilder equivalent is **37 lines**.